MichaelBurge/michaelburge.github.io/_posts/2018-02-02-rokos-ransomware.markdown

 The `(require psl "arith.pmd")` form is a macro that locates a source file and expands to its contents. "psl" is a module collection usually referring to a folder at the root of your Pyramid installation; while "arith.pmd" is a specific module(file) within that collection(folder).

-A module is only imported once: Many modules might depend on "primitives.pmd", that implements the most basic forms using Pyramid's inline assembly language.
-This language will be covered in more detail later in the article.
+A module is only imported once: Many modules depend on "primitives.pmd", which implements the most basic forms using Pyramid's inline assembly language.

 | Module     | Imported                              |
 | ---        | ---                                  |